-All youth ages 14 and older under the custody of FCCS are eligible for assessment services.
-Each youth is assigned a counselor and participates in an assessment and planning experience to set their independent living plan in motion.
+All youth ages 14 and older under the custody of FCCS are eligible for independent living assessment and planning services.
+Each youth will work with a provider to complete an independent living assessment and plan to set their independent living plan in motion.

-Transitional Living is a generally-supervised living arrangement for youth age 17 years and older who have emancipated from FCCS custody.
+Transitional Living is a generally-supervised living arrangement for youth age 18 years and older who have emancipated from FCCS custody.
 During the day, youth should be attending school, studying for the GED or working.
 Staff monitor the activities of the youth and provide: